-4. FT_MPI Implementation details
+4 FT_MPI Implementation Details

 FT-MPI is a partial MPI-2 implementation.
-It currently contains support for both C and Fortran interfaces, all the MPI-1.2 function calls required to run both the PSTSWM [5] and BLAS [9] applications.
-BLAS is supported so that SCALAPACK [8] applications can be tested.
-Currently only some the dynamic process control functions from MPI-2 are supported.
+It currently contains support for both C and Fortran interfaces, all the MPI-1.2 function calls required to run both the PSTSWM (Worley et al., 1995) and BLAS (Choi et al., 1995) applications.
+BLAS is supported so that ScaLAPACK (Blackford et al., 1997) applications can be tested.
+Currently only some of the dynamic process control functions from MPI-2 are supported.

-The current implementation is built as a number of layers as shown in figure 2.
-Operating system support is provided by either PVM or the C HARNESS G{HCORE} .
-Although point to point communication is provided by a modified SNIPE_Lite communication library taken from the SNIPE project [4].
+The current implementation is built as a number of layers as shown in Figure 2.
+Operating system support is provided by either PVM or the C HARNESS G{-HCORE} .